 Duty Stations & Deployments

-Although I did not deploy during Operations Desert Shield and Desert Storm, I am a veteran of those operations, which together comprised the Iraqi War.
+Although I did not deploy during Operations Desert Shield and Desert Storm, I am a veteran of those operations.
+Together they comprised the Iraqi War.

-My duty stations were Homestead AFB, Florida (south of Miami), Spangdahlem AB, Germany, and Nellis AFB, Nevada (northeast of Las Vegas).
+My duty stations were Homestead AFB, Florida, Spangdahlem AB, Germany, and Nellis AFB, Nevada.

-I deployed to Incirlik AB, Turkey five times in support of Operation Provide Comfort and once to Aviano AB, Italy in support of Operation Deny Flight, which were real world missions.
-I also deployed to Soesterberg AB, Netherlands, Nevatim AB, Israel, Belgium, Denmark, Tyndall AFB, Florida (near Panama City), and Nellis AFB for various training exercises, some of which were NATO training exercises executed with other nations air and naval forces.
+I deployed to Incirlik AB, Turkey five times in support of Operation Provide Comfort and once to Aviano AB, Italy in support of Operation Deny Flight.
+These two deployments were real-world missions.
+I also deployed to Soesterberg AB, Netherlands, Nevatim AB, Israel, Belgium, Denmark, Tyndall AFB, Florida, and Nellis AFB for various training exercises.
+Some of these deployments were NATO training exercises with other nations’ air and naval forces.

 Besides photography, my other passion is music.
-I’ve played guitar since 1980.
-I’ve written a few songs too.
-I don’t play as often as I’d like, but hopefully that will change soon.
+I picked up my first guitar in 1980.
+I am a self-taught guitarist.
+I wrote a few songs too.
+I don’t play as often as I’d like.
+Someday that will change.

-I have 3 acoustic guitars, 6 electric guitars, one acoustic-electric guitar, an electric bass, and a banjo, along with several amplifiers, speaker cabinets and other accessories.
+I have 3 acoustic guitars, 6 electric guitars, one acoustic-electric guitar, an electric bass, and a banjo, several amplifiers, speaker cabinets, and other accessories.

-My favorite music genres are heavy metal, classic rock, and country, though I have been known to listen to every other music genre on occasion.
+My favorite music genres are heavy metal, classic rock, and country, though I do listen to other music genres on occasion.

-I also enjoy spending time with my beautiful, supportive, loving wife.
+I enjoy spending time with my beautiful, supportive, and loving wife.

-I’m looking forward to new TV series based on the Marvel and Star Wars universe.
+I’m looking forward to more new TV series based on the Marvel and Star Wars universes.